felixklauke/paper-docker/README.md

 # paperspigot-docker
-Easy to use and clean docker image for running paper spigot servers in docker containers using Oracle Java on Alpine Linux.
+Easy to use and clean docker image for running paper spigot servers in docker containers using OpenJDK.

 # Getting started
 The easiest way for a quick start would be: